MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 );
 ```

-This method returns a `Promise` which is resolved to a `SyncStatus` code that indicates why the `sync` call succeeded.
+This method returns a `Promise`, which is resolved to a `SyncStatus` code that indicates why the `sync` call succeeded.
 This code can be one of the following `SyncStatus` values:

 - **codePush.SyncStatus.UP_TO_DATE** *(4)* - The app is up-to-date with the CodePush server.

-- **codePush.SyncStatus.UPDATE_IGNORED** *(5)* - The app had an optional update which the end user chose to ignore.
+- **codePush.SyncStatus.UPDATE_IGNORED** *(5)* - The app had an optional update, which the end user chose to ignore.
 (This is only applicable when the `updateDialog` is used)

 - **codePush.SyncStatus.UPDATE_INSTALLED** *(6)* - The update has been installed and will be run either immediately after the `syncStatusChangedCallback` function returns or the next time the app resumes/restarts, depending on the `InstallMode` specified in `SyncOptions`.